lkerr/groundfish-MSE/documentation/econ_module.md

 * needs to do state dependence properly.

 * **runEcon_module.R :**
   * Needs to be cleaned up.
-Uses about 8gb of memory.
+Uses about 7-8gb.
   * Needs to be sped up.
     * The tidyverse version took approx 48sec/yr.
     * The revised data.table version takes 19 seconds/yr (depending on how often fisheries are closed).
 I should probably profile the code to speed it up.
     * I tried rewriting the model to economize on memory by only loading "small" data.tables and then mergeing them.
 That actually takes a large amount of time (>2-3 minutes).
-So now I need to revert those changes.

   * Doesn't read/use IJ1 trawl survey index(biomass index computed on Jan 1).
   * does not store fishery revenue anywhere, just overwrites it.
-  * slowest parts are eproduction, etargeting, and randomdraw.
+  * slowest parts are joint_production, zero-ing out the closed stocks, and the randomdraw.

 ### Notes
 * packages are gmm, mvtnorm, tmvtnorm, expm, msm, Matrix, TMB, forcats, readr, tidyverse, dplyr, data.table
 * the targeting and production datasets now conform.
 Production dataset is not necessary.

- * The Econ module is a little bit fragile.
-A few datasets need to be merged *during* the simulation.
-I initially used "base::merge."
-That was slow, so I used "dplyr::left_join," which was faster.
-Now, I'm ensuring that the merged datasets are the same length and order and using "cbind."
-Or using the join syntax from data.table DTL[DTR, on="joincols"]
+ * The Econ module is mostly written using data.table.

 [Return to Wiki Home](https://github.com/thefaylab/groundfish-MSE/wiki)